Skip to content

 Step 1: Update Package Repository Cache

 Update the package repository cache to guarantee that the software is installed with the most recent versions.
-To successfully install LAMP Stack on Ubuntu, you need to update package repository to the latest version.
+Therefore, to successfully install LAMP Stack on Ubuntu, you need to update package repository to the latest version.
 To do so, enter the command below.

 sudo apt update